 Salsa Dancing for Kids

 First, I’m so excited for you and your kids!
-I started dancing when I was about 23 years old, and I wish I started earlier.
-By 23, I felt really awkward and uncoordinated and insecure about my body.
-So I want to thank you for taking the time and effort to help your child gain confidence and self-love which will spill over into every part of their life.
-Giving your kids the gift of Salsa dancing will have a life-long impact.
-I also want to guide you and help you figure out the right instructor and the right school.
+I wish I started Salsa dancing when I was a kid.
+Salsa dancing will help kids gain confidence that will spill over into every aspect of their lives.
+I also want to guide you and help you figure out the right instructor and the right school to help your kids start Salsa dancing today.

-Again thank you for looking into Salsa Dancing for your kids.
-Learning Salsa is a beautiful journey.
-It helped me build confidence and even changed my career.
-In university, I studied Psychology because I wanted to be a Marriage Counsellor.
-Then when I learned that wasn’t for me I decided I wanted to be a police officer.
-That wasn’t for me either and now I run Canada’s largest Salsa Dance School.
-Dance really should be part of the school curriculum for all its physical, mental, and spiritual health benefits.
-With a compassionate instructor who understands the mental game, an instructor who both accepts and challenges their students, makes all the students feel special, and is willing to share their own journey, kids can’t help but grow.
+Once again, I sincerely thank you for seeking a Salsa dance class for your child.
+It is a beautiful journey that has the power to enhance confidence and self-esteem.
+Dance should be included in the school curriculum due to its numerous physical, mental, spiritual and health benefits.
+With a compassionate instructor who understands the mental game, one who accepts and challenges their students creates an atmosphere where all students feel special, and is willing to share their journey, children cannot help but thrive.
 And that’s just amazing, isn’t it?

 If you have any questions you would like me to answer here are some ways you can contact me: message me on Instagram (torontodanceSalsa), on Twitter (#torontodanceSalsa), on Facebook (Toronto Dance Salsa) or email me at [email protected].